ssdiaz/peg_jump_frontend/notes.md

 [[SUNDAY]]STUDY GUIDE:
-- [] What is a Rails API
+- [DONE] What is a Rails API
-- [] All interactions between the client and the server must be handled asynchronously (AJAX) and use JSON as the communication format. // The backend and frontend must collaborate to demonstrate Client-Server Communication.
+- [DONE] All interactions between the client and the server must be handled asynchronously (AJAX) and use JSON as the communication format. // The backend and frontend must collaborate to demonstrate Client-Server Communication.
 EXPLAIN:
     - [] JavaScript - Use classes and functions to organize your code into reusable pieces. - are these classes separate? what about Ids??
     - [] JavaScript - Translate JSON responses into JavaScript model objects using ES6 class or constructor function syntax.
-    - [] JavaScript - Use ES6 features when appropriate (e.g. arrow functions, let & const, rest and spread syntax).
+    - [DONE] JavaScript - Use ES6 features when appropriate (e.g. arrow functions, let & const, rest and spread syntax).
-    - [] Review  Creating a Rails API from Scratch - https://github.com/learn-co-curriculum/js-rails-as-api-creating-a-rails-api-from-scratch
+    - [DONE] Review  Creating a Rails API from Scratch - https://github.com/learn-co-curriculum/js-rails-as-api-creating-a-rails-api-from-scratch

 - [] READ MY OWN NOTES!!!!!!!!!!!
 All 270 pages :)

 In particular, the JavaScript Fundamentals concepts your reviewer may ask about include:
-    - [] variables
+    - [DONE] variables
-    - [] data structures
+    - [DONE] data structures
-    - [] functions
+    - [DONE] functions
-    - [] hoisting
+    - [DONE] hoisting
-    - [] scope
+    - [DONE] scope
     - [] context
     - [] this
     - [] closures
     - [] ES6 syntax
-    - [] let, const
+    - [DONE] let, const
-    - [] arrow functions
+    - [DONE] arrow functions
 EXPLAIN: (Leanring Goals)
     - [] Explain how Rails routes a request to a controller and method based on the URL and HTTP verb
     - [] Use render json: to render serialized JSON
     - [] Select, Create, and Modify DOM nodes
     - [] Attach listeners to DOM nodes to respond to user interaction
     - [] Use preventDefault to control form submit behavior
-    - [] Use fetch with 'GET', 'POST', 'PATCH' & 'DELETE' HTTP methods
+    - [DONE] Use fetch with 'GET', 'POST', 'PATCH' & 'DELETE' HTTP methods
-    - [] Create a JavaScript object with ES6 class syntax
+    - [DONE] Create a JavaScript object with ES6 class syntax
-    - [] Instantiate JavaScript objects and call methods on them.
+    - [DONE] Instantiate JavaScript objects and call methods on them.

 - [] EXPLAIN:      let optionsArray = pegSelected.options.substr(1, pegSelected.options.length-2).split(", ") //=> (3) ['1', '4', '15']
   - substr() extracts part of a string. so "Hello World!".substr(1,4) //=> ello